Head of Department: Mr M R Fries BA (Open University)

 Mandarin Chinese: EDEXCEL GCSE

-In Year 9 we aim to consolidate previous knowledge whilst embarking immediately on the IGCSE/GCSE courses.
+In Year 9 we consolidate previous knowledge whilst embarking immediately on the IGCSE/GCSE courses.
 A solid foundation of grammatical theory and accuracy is laid at this stage in order to allow for independent learning all the way to A2 level and beyond.
-We also strive to provide bespoke teaching for bilingual pupils or advanced learners.
+We also provide bespoke teaching for bilingual pupils or advanced learners.
 Policies regarding the conditions are available from the Head of Modern Languages.

 All Year 9 pupils study a combination of any two languages from the range of German, Mandarin Chinese and Spanish through to IGCSE (for French, German and Spanish) and GCSE (for Mandarin).
 German, Mandarin and Spanish are available ab initio, or in advanced sets, French requires previous knowledge in order to embark on the IGCSE course, ab initio studies are not offered for French.
 All four are also offered at AS/A2 level, with Mandarin preparing the Cambridge Pre-U exam.